-G. Changing Components or Adding Accessories
+H. Changing Components or Adding Accessories

 There are many components and accessories available to enhance the comfort, performance and appearance of your bicycle.
 However, if you change components or add accessories, you do so at your own risk.
 The bicycle's manufacturer may not have tested that component or accessory for compatibility, reliability or safety on your bicycle.
-Before installing any component or accessory, including a different size tire, make sure that it is compatible with your bicycle by checking with your dealer.
+Before installing any component or accessory, including but not limited to a different size tire, a lighting system, a luggage rack, a child seat or a trailer, make sure that it is compatible with your bicycle by checking with your authorized retailer.
 Be sure to read, understand and follow the instructions that accompany the products you purchase for your bicycle.
-See also Appendix A, p.
-64 and B, p.72.
+See also Appendix B, Page 55 and C, Page 59.